 Water is an essential nutrient for crops, animals, plants and wildlife.
 Because it plays such an instrumental role on farms, water quality really matters.

-Posted in Commercial Products, Culligan Nation, Culligan Solutions, Reverse Osmosis, Uncategorized, Water Filtration System, Water Problems, Water Treatment
+Posted in Commercial Products, Culligan Nation, Culligan Solutions, Reverse Osmosis, Water Filtration System, Water Problems, Water Treatment

 Essential nutrients like sunlight, water and air are necessary for crops, plants and wildlife.
 Different crops need different types of soil and nutrients.
 But there is one nutrient they all need.
 And it is quality water.

 Poor water quality on farms can reduce the overall health of plants.
 It results in slowed growth, poor aesthetics of the crop and even gradual death.

 There are several factors responsible for water quality.
 Including alkalinity, pH and the presence of soluble salts.

 High soluble salts have the potential to injure root systems.
 Which interferes with water and nutrient uptake.
 High soluble salts can also build up in plant leaves.
 For instance, causing the edges to appear burnt or dried out.

 Meanwhile, high alkalinity water adversely affects pH.
 And this also interferes with nutrient uptake and causes deficiencies in the crop.

 Recent studies show that high-quality drinking water is an essential nutrient for dairy cattle.
 The most common water problems for dairy farms include excess iron, sulfate, chloride and nitrates.
 And these contaminants affect the health of the cow and their milk production.